ipfs/ipfs-docs/docs/install/command-line.md

 ### Remote client

-You can install the standalone IPFS CLI client independently and use it to talk to an IPFS Desktop node or a Brave node.
+You can install the standalone IPFS CLI client independently and use it to talk to an IPFS Desktop (Kubo) node.
 Use the [RPC API](../reference/kubo/rpc.md#http-rpc-api-reference) to talk to the `ipfs` daemon.

 When an IPFS command executes without parameters, the CLI client checks whether the `$IPFS_PATH/api` file exists and connects to the address listed there.